petrockblog/EmulationStation/README.md

 EmulationStation
 ================

-This is a fork of EmulationStation for RetroPie.
+This is a fork of EmulationStation for Windows.
 EmulationStation is a cross-platform graphical front-end for emulators with controller navigation.

 Building